pixelmasochist/dotfiles/README.md

 # dotfiles
-These are my personal dotfiles, they make using machines a shedload more fun/productive for me
+These are my personal dotfiles, they make using machines a shedload more fun/productive for me.